Karunakaran-SL/trade-validator/README.md

       1. Enabled Spring actuator for metrics, Where application metrics like liveRequest also included /metrics
       2. Additionally details stats implemented under /stats

+# Assumptions
+   1. Application is designed using Single Responsibility Principle by SOLID.
+So additional details are created as separate service such as TradeInfoService, HolidayService etc.., which provides hardcoded values.
+In-real this need to enchanced with database or 3rd Party API.